sandreas/labelmaker/README.md

 `labelmaker` generates PDF files from HTML-Templates based on the [TWIG](https://twig.symfony.com/) template engine. `labelmaker` was created to build labels for the well known [RPi-Jukebox-RFID](https://github.com/MiczFlor/RPi-Jukebox-RFID) and during development I found out, that the tool has much more potential.

+## Download

+You should download and install the [latest release](https://github.com/sandreas/labelmaker/releases/latest)

 ## Documentation
 The [full documentation is available here](https://pilabor.com/labelmaker)